Best & dog friendly pubs in Essex

 Address: 8 Clacton Road, St Osyth, Clacton-on-Sea CO16 8PA

-A 30-minute walk or five-minute drive is all it takes to get to you The Red Lion from us at The Orchards Holiday Park.
+A 30-minute walk or five-minute drive is all it takes to get to you The Red Lion from us at Orchards Holiday Village.
 One of the best pubs in Essex, The Red Lion has a lovely middle England feel to it with great, friendly service that caters for your every need.
 It’s an important place for the community in St Osyth, and attracts many a visitor passing through the area too.

 There’s a small but delightful menu to try, with each dish given loads of love and care so you won’t be disappointed.
 There are a range of local beers and ales on offer, as well as the standard set of household names.
 This has to be one of the quaintest pubs in Essex, so pay it a visit next time you stay with us.